adc-trust-ai/adc-trust-ai.github.io/_pages/trust.md

 </video>

 ### LICENSE
-Copyright (c) 2025 Albert Dorador Chalar.
+Copyright © 2025 Albert Dorador Chalar.
 All rights reserved.
+TRUST™ is a trademark of Albert Dorador Chalar.

 Redistribution and use in binary forms, with or without modification, are permitted provided that the following condition is met: